SCHEME – Steering Committee for the Harmonisation of European Music Education

 Objectives

-• Investigate the impact of the digital shift, the COVID crisis, social developments, and societal trends (related to e.g. audience engagement/audience development, the diversity of cultural needs, migration, the idea of European cultural citizenship as presented by the Porto Santo Charter, climate change, etc.) on the tasks, skills, and responsibilities of future music teachers in the formal music education sector (classroom teachers, music schools)
+As part of the ARTEMIS project, SCHEME has investigated the impact of the digital shift, the COVID crisis, social developments, and societal trends (related to e.g. audience engagement/audience development, the diversity of cultural needs, migration, the idea of European cultural citizenship as presented by the Porto Santo Charter, climate change, etc.) on the tasks, skills, and responsibilities of future music teachers in the formal music education sector (classroom teachers, music schools)

 In order to achieve the aforementioned goals, the SCHEME Committee is:

-• Regularly holding contact through a series of high-level joint meetings designed to deepen mutual understanding, and reinforce knowledge management and cooperative expertise between the three organisations.
+- Regularly holding contact through a series of high-level joint meetings designed to deepen mutual understanding, and reinforce knowledge management and cooperative expertise between the three organisations.

-• Exchanging information between the administrative centers of each organisation (AEC, EAS, and EMU) that are in charge of the task of disseminating information to their respective members.
+- Exchanging information between the administrative centers of each organisation (AEC, EAS, and EMU) that are in charge of the task of disseminating information to their respective members.

-• Sharing any relevant existing data, documentation, research results, etc. relating to European music education in all forms and at all levels.
+- Sharing any relevant existing data, documentation, research results, etc. relating to European music education in all forms and at all levels.

-To view the AEC, EAS, and EMU joint agenda, shared vision, as well as their priorities regarding music education and access to music, click here
+To view the AEC, EAS, and EMU joint agenda, shared vision, as well as their priorities regarding music education and access to music, click here.

 Watch the webinar recording of “European Agenda for Access to Music Education” (5th February 2022), which discussed the topics of diversity, reaching out to new audiences, the social relevance of music and music education, smart and creative use of digital means